AverySmith84/orlando-designers/src/index.md

 template: index.html
 ---

-## Orlando Developers
+## Orlando Designers

-Orlando Developers Slack is a place for software developers who live or work in Orlando to chat and support each other.
+Orlando Designers Slack is a place for designers who live or work in Orlando to chat and support each other.

 ### How do I join?

 The Slack is invitation-only, but invitations are freely granted.
-You can request one from any existing member or by emailing tjkrus@gmail.com.
+You can request one from any existing member or by emailing [robbschiller@gmail.com](mailto:robbschiller@gmail.com).
 If you are already a member, you can use a slash command to invite other users, eg: `/requestinvite name@email.com` and and admin will handle the request!

 ### Why does this exist?

-Orlando Developers Slack was created to foster the software development community in Orlando.
+Orlando Designers Slack was created to foster the design community in Orlando.
 We encourage sharing your knowledge, asking questions, forming relationships and a general ambition to strengthen the community.

 ### Am I eligible to join?

 In short, yes!
 We are really open to having as many people that want to be a part, be a part.
 There are no hard rules on who is able to join and who is not.
 The only consideration is that the purpose of the group is to grow local relationships.
-That means if have attended meet ups in Orlando, work for a company based out of Orlando, work with other developers in Orlando, or have some similar affiliation, join us!
+That means if have attended meet ups in Orlando, work for a company based out of Orlando, work with other designers in Orlando, or have some similar affiliation, join us!

 ### What are the rules?